a-renzini/pygwb/docs/simulator.rst

 **1.1 Injecting a power spectrum in random LIGO noise**
 ---------

-For concreteness, we consider a broken power-law signal PSD to be injected in random LIGO Gaussian noise.
+For concreteness, we consider a broken power-law signal power spectral density (PSD) to be injected in random LIGO Gaussian noise.
 The ``simulator`` module takes a ``gwpy.FrequencySeries`` as input for the signal PSD to be injected.
 We start by building a custom input signal by defining an ``IntensityGW`` function, which outputs the desired signal PSD in the form of a ``gwpy.FrequencySeries``.